-More companies are now investing in dark posting on Facebook, but should your business make it a priority?
+More companies than ever are now investing in the benefits of dark posting on Facebook, but should your business make it a priority?

 For businesses looking to get noticed on Facebook - the world's largest social network - it can be a tough ask, but dark posting could help you get the attention you're after.

 Dark posting refers to unpublished posts that allow you to target specific fans of your business page, but they are different to targeted posts in the way they work.

 The latter enables you to filter your Facebook fans so that you are only engaging with certain people based on factors such as gender, relationship status, and educational level.
 Targeted posts allow you to use a number of these parameters to best reach your key target audience.

 Dark posts instead focus on keywords, such as job titles or certain skills, to find the people who are likely to be most receptive to whatever it is you are trying to promote.

 The biggest difference between dark and targeted posts is that both will show up in the news feeds of the people you identify, but only targeted posts show up on your own page.
 Dark posts - hence the name - are hidden from your business' wall so don't clog up your page with self-promoted content.

 The latest figures from the 2017 Facebook Advertising Budget Benchmark Index reveal that more companies are now investing in dark posts, rather than turning to the social media platform's boosted posts.
 But is this something your brand should make a priority in the next 12 months?

 To decide this, you'll first need to understand why dark posts are being used by more companies than ever before and how they can help your next marketing campaign.

 Much like targeted posts, dark posting means you can reach certain people based on certain aspects of their profile.
 Keywords are something that a lot of companies have already invested heavily in with regards to SEO, so you can use this to better guide your dark posts without 'spamming' your own Facebook page.